 A. Yes.
 It is important to recognize that the tumor that is visible may be just the “tip of the iceberg.”
 Skin cancers often have roots that continue to grow if not adequately removed.
 Mohs surgery involves evaluating the tissue with a microscope to identify any remaining roots of the cancer in order to remove it in its entirety.

-Q. Will I be put to sleep for the Mohs procedure?
+Q. Will I be put to sleep for Mohs surgery?

-A. No. The Mohs procedure is performed under local anesthesia on an outpatient basis in an o ce-based setting.
+A. No. The Mohs procedure is performed under local anesthesia on an outpatient basis in an office-based setting.

 Q. Will I have a scar after the procedure?